digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ---

-# Definition: Digital Object
+# Definition: data object

-A __digital object__ is a complex entity composed of __bitstreams__, necessitating the use of one or a combination of machines and digital components to access and understand.
+A __data object__ is a complex entity composed of __bitstreams__, necessitating the use of one or a combination of machines and digital components to access and understand.

 <!-- presenter notes

-Let's unpack this definition by thinking a bit about digital objects we encounter through our life and work.
+Let's unpack this definition by thinking a bit about data objects we encounter through our life and work.

 -->
 ---

-# The Complex Relationship of Digital Objects
+# The Complex Relationship of data objects

-**Digital Object** (e.g., document, media, software)
+**data object** (e.g., document, media, software)
 ↓
 **Requires Multiple Layers of Technology**